BASIC TERMINOLOGY USED IN

 reception.

-(v) Receiver: A receiver extracts the desired message
+(v) Receiver: A receiver extracts the desired

 signals from the received signals at the channel